gamemanual0/gm0/source/docs/getting-started-in-ftc/know-your-lingo.rst

     Android phone connected to the Expansion Hub.
     Connects to DS phone via WiFi-Direct.
 Gamepad Controller
-    An Xbox-style controller which the driver uses to control the robot during driver-control period.
+    An Xbox or PS4 style controller which the driver uses to control the robot during driver-control period.
 Maximum of 2.